Turkey Street, Enfield

 The watercourse that intertwines with the eastern section of the street was earlier called the Maiden’s Brook but is now usually called Turkey Brook.
 By the mid-18th century the first incarnation of the Plough Inn was in existence, as was a bridge across the brook, which used to be navigable to this point.
 Further west, another bridge carried the street across the New River.

 Enfield’s first almshouses were built in Turkey Street by Ann Crowe.
 In her will of 1763 she left money to repair them and to buy coal for the residents.
-The original almshouses were replaced by the present group (shown in the photograph below right) in the early 1890s.
+The original almshouses were replaced by the present group in the early 1890s.

 A station (originally called Fortyhill) opened in 1891 but disappointing residential growth and a poor service that involved changing trains at White Hart Lane made the line unprofitable.
 Passenger services were withdrawn after electric trams began to run along Hertford Road in 1909.
 With the introduction of an electrified service to Liverpool Street in 1960, the station was reopened.

-After the Second World War the council built large estates to the north but a few early-19th-century houses and cottages have survived on Turkey Street itself.
+After the Second World War the council built large estates to the north, followed later by a small scheme on Auckland and Dendridge Closes (as shown in the photo below), but a few early-19th-century houses and cottages have survived on Turkey Street itself.

 In the Turkey Street conservation area, south-east of the station, only a handful of houses are of any architectural or historic interest and most of these underwent “major and unflattering cosmetic surgery in the late 20th century,” as the council-commissioned character appraisal puts it.
 Nevertheless, “the area has a well-defined character established by its focus on a stretch of Turkey Brook between the two footbridges.”

 The area’s most significant housebuilding in recent years has taken place alongside the railway line on Teal Close (visible in the photograph at the top of the page), a cul-de-sac that in 2008 was said to be the cheapest street in north London.